 Oil Drain Plug Size Chart

-The chart below lists many of the most common oil drain plug sizes used across popular cars and trucks.
-Each entry is organized by make, model, and engine so you can quickly scan for your vehicle.
-These oil drain bolt sizes are based on widespread patterns used by manufacturers, and new entries are added as more engines are verified.
+The chart below lists the most common oil drain plug sizes across popular cars and trucks, organized by make, model, and engine so you can quickly find your vehicle.
+Entries are based on widespread patterns used by manufacturers, with new vehicles added as more engines are verified.

 |---|---|---|---|